jjaramillo34/jjaramillo34/README.md

 My name is <strong>Javier Jaramillo</strong>.
 I am a Data Analyst & full stack developer from Ecuador.
   </samp><br><br>
   <samp>
-    🔭 I work as a software developer and contribute to the backend for the creation of web applications.</br>
+    🔭 I work as a python Data Analyst and contribute to create dashboards and other analytical tools .</br>
-    🌱 I’m currently learning Scraping, data analysis, image processing, machine learning and more</br>
+    🌱 My current interest is on: Django, Image Processing, Data Science, Machine Learning, Deep Learning </br>
-    👯 I’m looking to collaborate on innovational projects</br>
+    👯 I’m looking to collaborate on innovative projects</br>
     💬 Ask me whatever you want</br>
     📫 How to reach me: jjaramillo34@gmail.com,
     <a href="https://www.linkedin.com/in/javierjaramillo1//">Linkedin</a></br>